yogurt-foundation/yogurt-css-documentation/src/file-size-control.md

 })
 ```

-Optionally to use the dedicated scaffolding app to create a new project with PurgeCSS built-in on-the-go.
+Optionally to use the dedicated scaffolding app to create a new project with PurgeCSS built-in on the go.

 ```bash
 $ npx create-yogurt-app my-new-project